-Asia Europe It is the largest continent, both by area and population.
+Asia Europe 1.
+It is the largest continent, both by a and population. area 1.
 It is the smallest continent by area and the most developed.
-2. It extends from 10° 11' S to 81° 12' N latitudes.
-That is, from the equatorial region to the polar region.
-2. It extends from 34° 51' N to 81° 47'N latitudes.
-That is, from the sub-tropical region to the polar region.
-3. It is located on the eastern hemisphere 3.
+2. It extends from 10° 11' S to 81° 12 latitudes.
+That is, from the equator region to the polar region.
+3. It is located on the eastern hemisphered nere 3.
 It is located at the centre of the earth.
-4. The Bering Strait separates Asia and North America.
-4. The Strait of Gibraltar separates Europe from Africa.
-5. The Arabian, Indo China, India and Korea are the important peninsulas in Asia.
-5. The Scandinavian, Iberian, Italian and Balkan are the important peninsulas in Europe.
-6. The important parallels such as the Equator, Tropic of Cancer, Arctic Circle pass through it.
-6. Only the Arctic Circle passes through it.
-7. All kinds of climatic conditions are found here.
-It also enjoys the distinctive monsoon type of climate Southern Asia receives summer rainfall.
-7. It lies largely in the temperate zone.
-It enjoys the distinctive Mediterranean type of climate.
-Southern Europe receives winter rainfall.
-8. Both hot and cold deserts are located here.
-8. There are no deserts here.
+4. The Bering Strait separates Asia North America. and 4.
+The Strait of Gibraltar separates Europe from Africa.
+5. The Arabian, Indo China, India Korea are the important peninsula Asia.
+The important parallels such as Equator, Tropic of Cancer, Arctic Ci pass through it.
+7. All kinds of climatic conditions found here.
+It also enjoys the distinct monsoon type of climate Southern a receives summer rainfall. tive It enjoys the distinctive Mediterranean 8.
+Both hot and cold deserts are loca here. ated 8.
+There are no deserts here.
 9. It has a variety of mineral deposits .
 9. Mineral resources are limited, except for coal & iron.
-10. Plantation crops such as tea, rubber and dates are largely cultivated in Asia.
-10. Citrus fruits, olives and grapes are cultivated mostly in Asia.
-11. A majority of people in Asia are involved in primary activities.
-11. A majority of people in Europe are involved in secondary and tertiary activities.
+10. Plantation crops such as tea, rub and dates are largely cultivated in A 11.
+A majority of people in Asia involved in primary activities. are 11.
+A majority of people in Europe are involved in secondary and tertiary activities.